OEHC/praqma.com/_posts/2016-11-22-vmware-api-scripting.md

 exposed allows you to do everything you can do in the vSphere clients.
 For example power on virtual machines or create inventory objects like resource pools or network port groups.

-The vSphere API has public, open source bindings for multiple languages.
+The vSphere API has bindings for multiple languages.
 This post uses the Ruby binding, `rbvmomi`.
 Like its relatives, `pyvmomi` and `govmomi`, it is available as open source on GitHub with both guides and samples for getting started.